laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-15/day-1/lecture-materials/intro-to-the-team-git-workflow.md

 **Manager**:

 1. Create a repo locally, using `$ git init`.
-2. Create a remote version of this repo on GitHub (using `hub create` if you wish).
+2. Create a remote version of this repo on GitHub
 3. Ensure you have a remote named **origin**: `$ git remote -v`

 **Programmer**: